lsst-dm/panda_lsst_io/src/admin/panda_k8s_usdf.rst

 -----
 Setup environment to access the ``usdf-panda`` k8s cluster.

 - Get the tokens to authenticate usdf-panda cluster https://k8s.slac.stanford.edu/usdf-panda.
-Login to it to get tokens
+Login to it to get instructions to setup environment for ``usdf-panda``.

-- Follow the instructions to setup the environments in a USDF bash environment, such as ``rubin-dev``.
+- Follow the instructions to setup the environments in a USDF bash environment, such as SLAC ``rubin-dev``.

 Deploy secrets
 --------------